ardadogan05/Football-prediction-model/README.md

 ---

 ## Try the code yourself!
 As I have been advised against sharing my API key for Brave SearchAPI with you, you will need to create one yourself.
-It is free of charge, and can be done at [https://brave.com/search/api/].
+It is free of charge and can be done at https://brave.com/search/api/.
 You will need to do the following:

 * Clone the repository
 * Download all the required libraries by writing "pip install -r requirements.txt" in the terminal.
 * Create your own .env file with your API key (or directly write it in FBrefIDFetch.py).
 * Run the gui.py file.
-Please send me a message if you have ideas to improve the code, or encounter errors.
+Please send me a message if you have ideas to improve the code or encounter errors.
 IKKE BETTE STORSTIPENDED PÅ MODELLEN